Skip to content

 ... )

-1. Concatenate the Series returned by each chunk into one Series
+1. Concatenate the Series returned by each chunk into one Series.

-4. Generate conditional parameter combinations
+4. Generate conditional parameter combinations.

-5. Don't split data into chunks
+5. Do not split the data into chunks.

-6. Split both parameter arrays into chunks
+6. Split both parameter arrays into chunks.

 Chunk 48/48